Your Heart Rate

 Your pulse is your heart rate, or the number of times your heart beats in one minute.
 Heart rates vary from person to person.
-Your pulse is lower when you are at rest and increases when you exercise (because more oxygen-rich blood is needed by the body when you exercise).
+Your pulse is lower when you are at rest and increases when you exercise (because more oxygen-rich blood is needed by the body during exercise).

 Knowing how to take your pulse can help you evaluate your exercise program.
 If you are taking heart medications, recording your pulse on a daily basis and reporting the results to your doctor can help your provider determine if the drugs are working properly.

 How Do I Take My Pulse?

 1. Place the tips of your index (second finger) and third finger on the palm side of your other wrist, below the base of the thumb.
 Or, place the tips of your index and second finger on your lower neck, on either side of your windpipe.

 2. Press lightly with your fingers until you feel the blood pulsing beneath your fingers.
 You may need to move your fingers around slightly up or down until you feel the pulsing.

 4. Count the beats you feel for 10 seconds.
 Multiply this number by six to get your heart rate (pulse) per minute.

 What Is a Normal Pulse?

 A normal resting heart rate is generally considered to be 60-100 beats per minute.
-Normal resting heart rates vary among individuals.
+The exact number will vary among individuals.
 Children tend to have higher resting heart rates than adults.